refractproject/refract-spec/namespaces/mson-namespace.md

 ## Expanded Element

 MSON is built around the idea of defining recursive data structures.
-To provide abstraction, for convenience reasons and to not repeat ourselves these structures can be named and reused.
+To provide abstraction, for convenience reasons and to not repeat ourselves these structures can be named (using an _identifier_) and reused.
 In MSON, the reusable data structures are called _Named Types_.

 Often, before an MSON DOM can be processed referenced _Named Types_ have to be resolved.
 Resolving references to _Named Types_ is tedious and error prone.
 As such parser can resolve references and produce a complete MSON DOM, that is a DOM that does not include unresolved references to other data structures.
 This is referred to as _reference expansion_ or simply _expansion_.